Pest animals

 Pet ownership

 Responsible pet owners are key to the success of this program.
-Domestic animals can still disturb or prey on vulnerable native animals.
+Domestic animals can disturb or prey on vulnerable native animals.
 You can assist by:

 • sterilising and microchipping pets